wyne-ybanez/personal-portfolio-master/TESTING.md

 ## Website Testing:

+### Hero Section
+- The social links when clicked open a new tab and going to the relevant websites
+- On mobile, the social links are functioning properly and open new tabs to go to the relevant websites
+- The navigation bar buttons scroll smoothly to the appropriate sections
+- The animations are appearing in the time intended

 ### About Me Section

-1. Check if 'About me' Section image floats left and the text floats to the right on Laptop and Desktop
+- The image and the text on the right are appearing as intended when scrolling down
-2. Check if the 'About me" Section image is centered when viewed on mobile
-3. Check if 'About me" Section call to action buttons are display in a row when viewed on Laptop and Desktop
-4. Check if 'About me" Section call to action buttons display in a column at the center of the page when viewed on devices smaller than a laptop.
+- The 'Projects' and 'Contact Me' Button are functioning properly, scrolling to the appropriate sections
+- When viewed on mobile, the image minimizes to the appropriate size and the blue border is hidden
+- The text and the buttons are displaying in a column according to `display:flex;` & `flex-direction:column`

+### Work History Section

+- The animation on scrolling is functioning in a timely manner
+- The text `fade-up` as the user scrolls down the page
+- On mobile, the timeline shifts to the left of the screen and the text fade-up and cover the majority of the screen

+### Testimonials Section

+- The carousel feature is working as intended and scrolls left or right according to the user interactions
+- On mobile (iPhone 6,7,8) there is a specific bug with the last carousel item where the bottom indicator `.carousel-indicators li` moves up/down (This has been noted in the README.md file)

+### Project Section

+- The projects animations are functioning as intended.
-5. Check if blue border behind the image is responsive and adjusts accordingly to the image size
+- The projects section is responsive and adapts to the screen size of mobile, dekstop, laptop and ipad
-6. Check if the blue border is hidden when viewed on devices smaller than a laptop

-## About Me Section results

-## Work History Section

-## Work History Section results

-## Testimonials Section

-## Testimonials Section results

-## Projects Page

-1. Click on the project links via the 'view' buttons
-2. Check if clicking on the links opens a new page for the project
-3. Check if the links lead to the correct page
-4. Check if the buttons are centered
-5. Test if the 'option' buttons near the footer function correctly and link to the correct pages

-## Project Page Results

 - The project 'view' buttons are centered in the specified view ports tested with Chrome Developer tools (Desktop, Laptop, iPhone 5/SE, 6, 7, 8, X)
-- The buttons are linked to the correct pages
+- The buttons are linked to the correct websites
-- The links open a separate page
+- The links open a separate tab
-- 'Back' Option button brings the user back to the top of the page
-- 'Home' opens a new page which leads back to index.html page
-- 'Contact Me' opens a new page which leads to the contactme.html page

-## Contact Me Page

-1. Place contact information into the input spaces
-2. Click submit to check if it submits or stops the submission
-3. Place the contact information but this time only partially and submit. e.g. missing information
-4. Place contact information without name
-5. Place contact information without email address
-6. Place contact information without comments
-7. Test if the 'option' buttons near the footer function correctly and link to the correct pages

-## Contact Me Page Results
+### Contact Me Form

 - The Contact Me page submits the page when all the required input fields are submitted
 - Will not submit without the first name of the user